Jaydee8652/EspressoBatch/README.md

  - 2:  Batches all sanity check calculations to slurm.

-  Calculations are grouped into jobs dynamically, with an initial target of 1000 calculations per job submitted.
+ &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Calculations are grouped into jobs dynamically, with an initial target of 1000 calculations per job submitted.
   These calculations will run sequentually within a job.
 If calculations are particularly demanding, or speed is a concern, the grouping can reduced to split the task across more slurm jobs.